hxgf/scratch/readme.md

 # 𓂀

-A blank slate to make it a little easier to start building a static web site for apache ... from scratch
+A blank slate to make it a little easier to start building a static web site for Apache ... from scratch

 ---